inerte/sequelize-generator/README.md

 });
 ```

 If you want every instance to share a common ancestor, pass {ModelName: "shared"} as an option.
 See test "should create instances with a shared foreign key, if option is set".
+The shared option will try to use the first record of ModelName.
+If one is not found, it will be created, and then found when the second
+instance attempts to use the shared common ancestor.